marekruttner/DMP-AIHelpdeskSystem/README.md

 ### RAG-GRAG Backend
 1. Use `docker-compose up` in `rag-system/rag-grag/` directory
 2. Install python dependecies using `pip install -r requirements.txt`in `rag-system/rag-grag/` directory
+3. Adjust directory path in file `rag-system/rag-grag/backend.py` to your folder with markdown ans PDF files
+4. Run backend.py with command `python backend.py` to store data into databases
+5. Use command `uvicorn frontend:app` to start server

 ---
 By [Marek Ruttner](https://www.linkedin.com/in/marek-ruttner/) 2024